 The responsibility for control and support of public schools is legally vested in the General Assembly but, in a large measure, the operation is delegated to local school boards who should strive to improve the educational opportunities of children, youth and adults; to use school tax dollars efficiently; and to distribute burdens of school support equitably.
 Financial support from the commonwealth to its local school districts should be designed to equalize educational opportunities and to sustain a steadily improving foundation of education.

 The students of the commonwealth are best served by a public education system that is adequately and equitably funded.

 Pennsylvania must support a significant and continued financial investment for school districts that is distributed using the fair and predictable and equitable funding formula established under Act 35 of 2016 that provides districts with the greatest flexibility to use their resources.
 In order to ensure that all students receive an equitable amount of funding, proportionate to student needs and inability to rely on a local tax base, thus closing the gap between high-wealth and low-wealth school districts, the state should immediately put into place a sufficient funding mechanism to provide a quality and equitable public education for every student in the commonwealth.

 School districts must have the greatest flexibility in providing their local financial contribution to this effort, including a variety of local taxes and the development of available funding bases that are suitable to each school district's economic capabilities and conditions that exist locally.
 The state must continue to enable the utilization of a proper mix of local taxes for public education, as determined appropriate by each school district.

 School boards call on the state to:

-(a) Expand eligibility for special state funding for school districts adversely affected by a substantial reduction in assessed valuation, market value or loss of revenue through bankruptcy, federal land ownership or reassessment, providing those districts' current millage rates meet or exceeds the state average equivalent millage rate.
+- Expand eligibility for special state funding for school districts adversely affected by a substantial reduction in assessed valuation, market value or loss of revenue through bankruptcy, federal land ownership or reassessment, providing those districts' current millage rates meet or exceed the state average equivalent millage rate.